n-zer/nova/README.md

 nova is a header-only C++14 job system for Windows.
 It spins up a thread pool which you can push function invocations to syncronously, asynchronously, or semi-synchronously.

+*Tested on MSVC2015 and Clang 4.0.0.
+No support for GCC yet, but I'm working on it.*

 ## Table of contents
 * [Getting started](#getting-started)
 * [Synchronous usage](#synchronous-usage)